FAQ - Referees

 Except loads of experiences, you will receive a payment for your games, a Partille Cup pass for local transport and meals and free accommodation if chosen at a referee school.
 Furthermore you will have the exclusive Partille Cup Referee T-shirt.

 The match fee is SEK 90 per 2 × 15 minute match and SEK 120 per 2 × 20 minute match.
-All judges receive the so-called travel allowance of SEK 70 / day you judge.
 No compensation is given for travel to and from Partille Cup.

 How are we accommodated?